kaushik-kundu/analytics-ai/oci-postgresql-genai-lab/3-discover/discover.md

   ![Menu PostgreSQL](images/postgres-genai-cluster1.png)

-  3. Check that you are in the right compartment (oci-starter in this case)
+  3. Check that you are in the right compartment (oci-starter_XX in this case -> where XX is the initial of the user)
   4. Click on the PostgreSQL db system name *psql_inst_1*
   5. Notice the General information:
   Performance tier: 75K IOPS